 Aristotle began his Metaphysics with the observation that people first began to philosophize out of wonder or marveling (thaumazein).

-Although questions about faith and reason can be addressed in any theological discipline, the discipline of philosophy of religion is especially suited for such questions.
+Although questions of these sorts can be addressed in any theological discipline, the discipline of philosophy of religion is especially suited for such questions.